August 3, 2024 tips for growing orchids indoors

 18. Encourage Reblooming

-After the first bloom cut the spike just above a node to encourage new blooms.
+After the first bloom cut the spike just above a node.
+This will encourage new flowers.
 Orchids often rebloom from these nodes.
-Providing a cooler nighttime temperature for a few weeks can also trigger reblooming.
+You can also trigger reblooming sometimes by making the temperature during the night cooler for a few weeks.

 19. Provide a Rest Period